Who We Are

 Let there be no mistake: we trust the bible alone as the word of God to us.
 We believe becoming fully biblically saturated is a worthy goal to direct what we believe and do.
 Through the history of the Church, people have produced more succinct documents, not to replace, but to help teach the doctrines in Scripture.
 These are called “Confessions of Faith.”
 The confession of faith we esteem is called the Three Forms of Unity and is composed of the Belgic Confession (1561)Heidelberg Catechism (1563), and the Canons of Dordt (1619).

-These creeds and confessions are frequently referred to during Bible study, and we consider them a valuable tool to assist believers in becoming theologically literate (I Peter 3:15).
+These creeds and confessions are valuable tools to assist believers in becoming theologically literate (I Peter 3:15).
 But, to be clear, they are only helpful insofar as they assist us in learning the scriptures.

 The Ecumencial Creeds